dmbarbour/awelon/AboutABC.md

 Text is not a distinct type for ABC.
 Rather, text is understood as a compact representation for introducing a static list of small integers (range 0..1114111, from UTF-8).
 The standard model for a list is: `µL.((element*L)+1)`.

+ABC does not have a 'binary' literal type, but developers may use a specialized base16 encoding that is recognized by the compression pass.
+See the section on Binaries, far below.

 *NOTE:* ABC's representation of text is simplistic.
 Real text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
 However, ABC's representation of text is sufficient for identifiers, embedded DSLs, and so on.

 ### Identity